Call us 0333 370 4333

 Criminal Litigation, News insights, Services

-Kangs Solicitors recently defended a client at Nottingham Crown Court charged with Possessing a Controlled Drug of Class A with intent, contrary to section 5(3) of the Misuse of Drugs Act 1971 and Conspiracy to Supply a list A & B article into a Prison, contrary to section 1 (1) of the Criminal Law Act 1977.
-Amandeep Murria of Kangs Solicitors explains how […]
+Kangs Solicitors recently defended a client at Nottingham Crown Court charged with Possessing Class A Drugs with intent, contrary to section 5(3) of the Misuse of Drugs Act 1971 and Conspiracy to Supply a list A & B article into a Prison, contrary to section 1 (1) of the Criminal Law Act 1977.
+Amandeep Murria of Kangs Solicitors explains how this highly satisfactory […]

 20/02/23